centic9/cover-the-world/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.dstadler/cover-the-world.svg)](https://maven-badges.herokuapp.com/maven-central/org.dstadler/cover-the-world)

-This project can be used to read tracks from GPX files and produce a web-page which displays covered "tiles" on a world map.
+This project can be used to read tracks from GPX files and produce a web-page which displays covered "tiles" on a world map with some advanced features not found on the usual "tile hunting" websites.

 ## Introduction